 Do I need to stay for the class?

-Parents in our Play With Purpose programme stay and engage with their child’s learning and help them to complete the activities.
+We encourage parents in our Play With Purpose programme to stay and engage with their child’s learning and help them to complete the activities.
 In our other programmes, we encourage you to leave your child to help build their confidence and become familiar with being left in preparation for the transition to school.
 Our locations are usually close to shops, so you can grab a coffee or complete errands (child-free) while your child attends the programme.
-They also often have waiting areas if you would like to stay close by.

 My child already knows their letters and numbers.
 What will they gain from the programmes?